About Me

 • active involvement in the civic leadership programs of the Southern California Leadership Network as a Senior Curriculum Fellow, teaching The Internal Dynamics of Leadership to give leaders the inner skills needed to deal with life’s challenges;

-My formal schooling includes a Ph.D. from the University of Chicago, an M.P.P. from the Kennedy School of Government at Harvard University, and a B.A. in East Asian Studies from Wittenberg University, graduating Phi Beta Kappa.
-I also have more than twenty years’ experience with Asian contemplative practices which deeply inform my work.
+I also graduated from the Harvard University's Kennedy School of Government with an M.P.P., and a B.A. in East Asian Studies from Wittenberg University, graduating Phi Beta Kappa.
+My work is also deeply informed by more than twenty years' experience with Asian contemplative practices.

-I consult internationally, speak Japanese, obsess about modern architecture, love to eat, and live in Los Angeles.
+I consult internationally, obsess about modern architecture, and love to eat.
+My wife and I dutifully serve two house cats who live in Los Angeles.